Moishe/catbot/README.md

 Right now the bot exposes an empty web page.
 I would love it if each module could return a blob of HTML describing stats for users or other module-specific renderings, and then put those on the page.
 For instance, if someone implemented a ?meme bot, it would be fun to show the last _n_ memes.

+Subclass storage to go to something that's not ephemeral (it turns out the file system is ephemeral on Heroku, which makes sense, so restarting the bot resets all your social stats).
+There's a free Postgres tier on Heroku which allows 10K rows which I think could maybe work for some combination of 10K modules + users. (if we're willing to accept something ugly like glomming JSON into a column in a row)